mateo19182/fieldNormalizer/README.md

 pip install -e .
 ```

-Create a .env file in the root directory of the project with the following content if you want to infer headers with AI for files missing them:
+Create a .env file in the root directory of the project with the following content if you want to use AI-based field mapping:

 ```bash
 OPENROUTER_API_KEY=your_api_key_here